Washington v. Davis: Significance

 The purpose-based standard made it much more difficult for plaintiffs to prevail in discrimination suits arising under the Constitution.
 In Griggs v Duke Power Co., 401 US 424 (1971), the Supreme Court held that evidence of disparate impact of an employment practice can be used for a claim of employment discrimination, if the business cannot demonstrate that the employment requirements "reasonably related" to the job for which the test is required.
-In the case in question, Duke Power Co. had, on On July 2, 1965, instituted IQ tests on a broad basis as a requirement to transfer into several entire departments of the company, regardless of the actual requirements of any specific position.
+In the case in question, Duke Power Co. had, on July 2, 1965, instituted IQ tests on a broad basis as a requirement to transfer into several entire departments of the company, regardless of the actual requirements of any specific position.
 Employment requirements that have a disparate impact are allowable if they relate to bona fide requirements of the actual position in question.

 In 1991, Congress amended Title VII in order to codify the "disparate impact" test.

 In the years following Washington, the Court held that laws must be motivated by purposeful discrimination, not just have a discriminatory effect, to be unconstitutional.
 In Personnel Administrator of Massachusetts v Feeney 442 US 256 (1979) held legislation obnoxious to the Equal Protection Clause is passed "because of, not merely in spite of, its adverse effects upon an identifiable group."

 In Mobile v.
 Bolden, the Court cited Washington in holding that the Fifteenth Amendment, as well as its implementation legislation such as the Voting Rights Acts, prohibited racially discriminatory voting laws only if they were adopted with a racially discriminatory purpose.
 Shortly afterwards, in 1982, Congress passed, and President Reagan signed into law, amendments to the Voting Rights Act which countermanded the ruling in Mobile and specifically directed that voter discrimination cases be judged according to discriminatory effect.